deopurkar/deopurkar.github.io/teaching/schemes/index.md

 ## Prerequisites

 A solid foundation in topology and algebra (rings, fields, modules), and familiarity with some algebraic geometry or commutative algebra and the language of categories.
-At ANU, this means Analysis 1, Algebra 1, Algebra 2, and either my Algebra 3 on classical algebraic geometry, Jim's Algebra 3 on functorial algebraic geometry, or Amnon's commutative algebra.
+This means HD in Analysis 1, Algebra 1, Algebra 2, and either Algebra 3 or a Special Topics Course about algebraic geometry (Martin/Markus) or commutative algebra (Amnon).
 **If you are taking this course for a grade, you must have these pre-requisites or my explicit permission.** But in the open spirit of Ravi's project, if you want to participate (audit) this course, you are welcome!
 I will not be a gate-keeper.

 ## Assessement

 1. 4 written assignments (40%)
-2. One or two written accounts of our weekly discussions (20%)
+2. One or two written accounts of our weekly discussions (10%)
-3. Two oral exams (40%)
+3. Two oral exams (50%)

 # Weekly reading, viewing, and doing